ahmetmungan/graduationProject2/README.md

 5. Summaries based on distances
 6. Printing and checking the inferences.

-This project is a valuable example of software with a computational complexity of n^3 and has substantial utility.
+This project serves as a significant illustration of software with a computational complexity of O(n<sup>3</sup>) and holds substantial practicality.